linroger/FinanceCompendium/I. Foundations/Machine Learning/Foundations of Language Models.md

 # Foundations of Large Language Models

-Tong Xiao and Jingbo Zhu

-June 17, 2025

-NLP Lab, Northeastern University & NiuTrans Research

-This book is a selection of chapters from an introductory NLP resource available at https://github.com/NiuTrans/NLPBook

-Copyright © 2021-2025 Tong Xiao and Jingbo Zhu

-NATURAL LANGUAGE PROCESSING LAB, NORTHEASTERN UNIVERSITY &

-NIUTRANS RESEARCH

-Licensed under the Creative Commons Attribution-NonCommercial 4.0 Unported License (the "License").
-You may not use this file except in compliance with the License.
-You may obtain a copy of the License at http://creativecommons.org/licenses/by-nc/4.0.
-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTY OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License.

-June 17, 2025

 # Preface

 Large language models originated from natural language processing, but they have undoubtedly become one of the most revolutionary technological advancements in the field of artificial intelligence in recent years.
 An important insight brought by large language models is that knowledge of the world and languages can be acquired through large-scale language modeling tasks, and in this way, we can create a universal model that handles diverse problems.
 This discovery has profoundly impacted the research methodologies in natural language processing and many related disciplines.
 We have shifted from training specialized systems from scratch using a large amount of labeled data to a new paradigm of using large-scale pre-training to obtain foundation models, which are then fine-tuned, aligned, and prompted.